• Overview

 One Another

-(working title, 2025) is an ongoing project from Karachi and Hunza Valley, Pakistan.
+Unfinished Kite (working title, 2025) is an ongoing project from Karachi and Hunza Valley, Pakistan.

-I spent a month in Karachi getting to know my online friends in person, and found the transition of going from internet friends to real life friends fascinating.
-I already knew so much about these people and their lives before arriving in Karachi, but had no sense of their outward selves.
-I found solace in a community of other neurodivergent artists who had created a safe space for art and queerness, and where "odd" hobbies thrived, in a city that had never really fostered it.
+Having already flown to the US several times to meet my music blog friends since 2012, it made sense for my 23-year old brain to expand east.
+In April, 2015, I spent a month in Karachi getting to know my online friends in person, and found solace in a community of artists who had created a space for art and queerness from scratch, in a city that had never really fostered it.
+I already knew so much about these people and their lives before my arrival, but had no sense of their outward selves.
 But the reality of poverty and corruption was still very much a backdrop to the life there – we hid our phones in the trunk of the car when going from one house to the other, and kept cash handy in case we got stopped and harassed by the military.

-(working title, 2025) is an ongoing project from Karachi and Hunza Valley, Pakistan.
+Unfinished Kite (working title, 2025) is an ongoing project from Karachi and Hunza Valley, Pakistan.

-I spent a month in Karachi getting to know my online friends in person, and found the transition of going from internet friends to real life friends fascinating.
-I already knew so much about these people and their lives before arriving in Karachi, but had no sense of their outward selves.
-I found solace in a community of other neurodivergent artists who had created a safe space for art and queerness, and where "odd" hobbies thrived, in a city that had never really fostered it.
+Having already flown to the US several times to meet my music blog friends since 2012, it made sense for my 23-year old brain to expand east.
+In April, 2015, I spent a month in Karachi getting to know my online friends in person, and found solace in a community of artists who had created a space for art and queerness from scratch, in a city that had never really fostered it.
+I already knew so much about these people and their lives before my arrival, but had no sense of their outward selves.
 But the reality of poverty and corruption was still very much a backdrop to the life there – we hid our phones in the trunk of the car when going from one house to the other, and kept cash handy in case we got stopped and harassed by the military.